Franklin Drilon: Senate

-In 2006, Drilon was succeeded as Senate President by Senator Manny Villar in accordance with a term-sharing agreement they forged in early 2004.
-And from 2006 to the end of his second term as Senator on 2007, Drilon served as the Chairman of the Senate Committee on Finance and worked firmly for the enactment of the new national budget law on 2007.
+In 2006, Drilon was succeeded as senate president by Manny Villar in accordance with a term-sharing agreement they forged in early 2004.
+And from 2006 to the end of his second term as senator on 2007, Drilon served as the chairman of the Senate Committee on Finance and worked firmly for the enactment of the new national budget law on 2007.

 Senator Drilon at a speaking engagement in Zamboanga City.